Devata11/-BankloanofcustomersDomain-Finance/README.md

 This project involves creating dashboards and data analysis solutions to monitor the weekly performance of branch activities in an insurance company.
 It provides insights into target achievements, customer opportunities, and operational efficiency, helping management make data-driven decisions.

 📂 Project Files
-📊 Insurance_Dashboard_Excel.xlsx: Interactive Excel dashboard summarizing key metrics.
+📊 Interactive Excel dashboard summarizing key metrics.
-📈 Insurance_Dashboard_PowerBI.pbix: Power BI dashboard for real-time insights and analysis.
+📈 Power BI dashboard for real-time insights and analysis.
-📉 Insurance_Dashboard_Tableau.twbx: Tableau dashboard for data visualization.
+📉 Tableau dashboard for data visualization.
-📦 Insurance_Dataset.zip: Raw datasets used for the project.
-🖥️ Insurance_Analysis_Presentation.pptx: Presentation with project details, methodology, and conclusions.

 📊 Key Insights
  Performance Metrics:
+Year wise and Grade wise analysis for Bank Loan
+Top 20 customers of bank
+Year wise loan amount status is increased

 📊 Dashboard Previews